botswana-harvard/getresults-distribute/README.md

 We need accountability as well.
 This is our scenario:

-* On behalf of us, the lab, `getresults_tx` moves uploaded clinical test results as PDFs to a folder on remote server B. On remote server B, the PDF files are collated according to clinic facility.
+* On behalf of us, the lab, `getresults_tx` moves and collates uploaded clinical test results as PDFs to a set of folders on remote server B. The PDF files are collated according to clinic facility.
 A clinic facility accesses a secure web resource that serves up the files on server B, e.g. ownCloud or apache.
 Each clinic is granted access to their PDF clinical results only.
 *  Lab technicians upload result PDFs through the Django interface.
 They also use the interface to confirm a file is sent.